-It’s very easy to under-eat when you are experimenting with an strict, plant-based diet.
-You are definitely under-eating on a juice fast (which is kinda the point of it).
+It’s very easy to under-eat when you are on a cleanse.
+You are definitely under-eating on a juice fast, which is essentially putting your body into starvation mode.

 Also, since fruits and vegetables are bulky, but less calorie dense, you might feel like you are eating a lot of food, when in reality, you are not consuming sufficient calories.

 The best way to avoid (and clear up) this symptom is to track your calorie intake using any diet-tracking website or app.

 You DO NOT need to severely restrict calories in order to cleanse.
 Your body DOES NOT need a break from food intake or digestion.

 Your body does, however, need to be fed, and you can support your body’s naturally-occurring detoxification processes through better food choices.